ucsb-cs48-s20/project-s0-t4-new-city/docs/DEPLOY.md

 * Run mvn spring-boot:run -Dspring-boot.run.arguments="--filename=sheet.csv"

-And now you should see the app functioning on your localhost
+And now you should see the app functioning on your localhost, and if you don't see it working, its ok to ignore it for now

 Let’s proceed to next step